-When she got up I did ask her to be very careful what she handled as I couldn't cope with a third potentially serious malfunction in three days.
+When she got up I did ask her to be very careful what she touched as I couldn't cope with a third potentially serious malfunction in three days.

-Although we were getting very short of water I did manage finally treat myself to a lovely wet shave and hair wash.
+Although we were getting very short of water I did finally manage to treat myself to a lovely wet shave and hair wash.
 It's surprising how little water you need for these tasks if you're really pushed.

 Late yesterday afternoon I had sent an email to Camping Comillas down the road, our next intended stop, asking if they could take us for two nights.
 Unfortunately this morning we had no internet access, the service was limited.
 We therefore decided to stay local and go to Camping Santillana del Mar www.campingsantillana.com uphill on the other side of the village.
 At least that way we could be sure, subject to availability, of being able to dump our waste, charge everything up as we would be hooked up to mains electricity, and take on 100ltrs of fresh water.

-As it was still raining when we arrived and we were on a grass pitch I parked the vehicle of our four painted plywood boards in the hope that if the grass got really wet we should still be able to get off in the morning.
+As it was still raining when we arrived and we were on a grass pitch, I parked the vehicle on our four painted plywood boards in the hope that if the grass got really wet we should still be able to get off in the morning.

 THE biggest bugbear has been the number of flies about.
-I swear today we've been surrounded by more flies than Ghandi's Khazi Wallah ever was.
+I swear today we've been surrounded by more flies than Ghandi's Khazi Wallah.